Analytical description of the time-over-threshold method based on the time properties of plastic scintillators equipped with silicon photomultipliers: Signals shapes from fast plastic scintillator and silicon photomultiplier

+The parametrization given in Equation~\ref{eq:model} is utilized to reproduce the signal from scintillator detector, and is illustrated in the Figure~\ref{fig:wfm}.

+The dark grey area represents multiple waveforms superimposed and normalized to present the characteristic data curve.
+The inset illustrates the enlarged timescale at the beginning of the signal.
+The red line corresponds to a model (Equation~\ref{eq:model}) with parameters $\tau_D, R_s C_T,$ and $p,$ derived from spectral analysis using the Prony Least Squares method~\cite{Prony_2019}.
+In this method, each waveform is decomposed into exponential components, and the values of their time constants and amplitudes are estimated.
+Distributions of both characteristic discharge and recharge times $\tau_D$ and $R_s C_T$ are provided in Figure~\ref{fig:taus} while correlation of their amplitudes ($-V_0(1-p)$ vs $V_0$) with linear fit is given in Figure~\ref{fig:ampls}.

-A signal from fast laser flash passing through the measuring circuit broadens to a characteristic time of $\tau_{in} = 1.6\pm0.2$ ns.
-The theoretical characteristic recharge time, determined by a load resistance $R_l = 33 \Omega$ and a SiPM capacitance $C_T \approx 200 pF$ \cite{NDL-EQR15}, is approximately 6.7 ns.
-However, in the data, the observed time is $8.8\pm0.8$ ns (as shown in Figure \ref{fig:wfm} on the right), which suggests the presence of low additional intrinsic resistance in the SiPM.
-The amplitudes of the exponential components exhibit a linear correlation, and the slope of this correlation indicates that the value of $p$ in this case is approximately 0.3.
-These parameters must be determined by a spectral analysis for each detector arrangement.
-The characteristic decay time parameters for fast JINR-produced scinatillator and EJ-230 scintillator are $3.9\pm0.7$ ns and $2.8\pm0.5$ ns respectively.
+The theoretical characteristic recharge time, determined by a load resistance of $R_l = 33 \Omega$ and a SiPM capacitance of $C_T \approx 200$ pF~\cite{NDL-EQR15}, is approximately 6.7 ns.
+However, the observed recharge time in the data is $8.8 \pm 1.6$ ns, indicating the presence of additional intrinsic resistance within the SiPM.
+The amplitudes of the exponential components exhibit a linear correlation.
+The slope, parameterized as $-(1-p)$ and derived from the linear fit, indicates that the value of $p$ is approximately 0.05.

-Furthermore, starting from a certain point, there is a discrepancy between the simplified theoretical parametrization (Equation \ref{eq:model}) and the real data.
-Although we expect this discrepancy to have minimal impact, it should be considered in future analyses.
-This discrepancy is caused by a low-amplitude component with a large decay time ($\gg 1 us$) and can be addressed by a more accurate SiPM response parametrization.